fd0/nepomuk/README.md

     lftp -f upload.lftp

+In order for this to work, the file names must start with the strings `duplex-odd` and `duplex-even`, and the upload must happen in that order (first odd then even).

+After uploading and de-duplixing, the program `ocrmypdf` is run on the files.

 The service can be run with systemd socket activation, sample unit files can be found in the `doc/` subdir.